-As stories of sexual assault and the #MeToo movement continue to be a focus of the evening news, Martha Perry, MD, has a message for parents: Don’t turn the channel.
+When sexual stories about sexual assault air on the evening news, Martha Perry, MD, has a message for parents: Don’t turn the channel.

 Dr. Perry, an adolescent medicine specialist at UNC Children’s Primary Care Clinic, sees these stories, as well as popular music, television and movies, as important teachable moments parents can use in discussing sexual behavior.